RDH looking at Certificate Programs Online

 At National Network of Healthcare Hygienists (NNHH), we were inspired by the nursing profession’s ability to take on-demand specialty certificate programs online.
 Some RNs have just one certificate beyond licensure, some have many.
 It’s a way to distinguish themselves and the demographic they are passionate about caring for.
 It’s also a way for healthcare systems to outsource training instead of having to provide it.
 Our Board of Directors has a mission to offer the same to Registered Dental Hygienists.

-Here are five specialty areas RDHs should consider for 2024:
+Here are the latest specialty programs RDHs should consider:

 Hygienists are the leaders in patient education in a dental setting.
 They enjoy empowering their patients to leave each appointment with a new nugget of information that will increase their overall health and wellness.
 As medical systems begin to integrate dentistry and oral health protocols, RDHs are instrumental in educating medical collaborative care teams and patients on the oral-systemic link.